TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Evaluative Study

+Participants also pointed to some limitations of our audio design.
+Three participants [P2, P10, P11] mentioned that the audio summary from the Five-finger Dome interaction (Block 2) was overwhelming and difficult to process.
+In Q2.1, five participants confused the connected links sound of one node as referring to information about the whole quadrant.
+Four of these participants gave the correct answer after we reminded them of how the audio was designed.

+\paragraph{Interaction Techniques} Participants provided mixed feedback on the interaction techniques.
+For instance, P9 and P19 mentioned that the Five-finger Dome (Block 2) gesture was easy to perform.
+For the Dwell+Circle (Block 5) gesture P14, P23, and P24 found it easy to perform and P3, P5, and P18 said that it provided clear indications of the directions of connected links.
+Seven participants noted Dwell+Tap (Block 3) was simple, and P6 especially liked the “stability” and “consistency” of repeated tapping during dwelling.
+As for Dwell+Radiate (Block 6), P3, P16, and P23 found it to be straightforward and easy to use.

-As described previously, some participants needed assistance with performing the gestures, especially the Five-finger Dome and the Dwell+Circle.
+Some participants needed assistance with performing the gestures, especially the Five-finger Dome and the Dwell+Circle.
 Three participants [P8, P13, P16] commented that the Five-finger Dome gesture felt awkward to perform.

-Six participants also found Dwell+Circle interactions awkward to perform.
-The main issue was that the dwelling finger often drifted as participants performed the circling gesture.
-Additionally, because the node sound is muted during this interaction to prioritize the proximity guidance audio, participants may not notice the drifting unless they lift up and place down either the dwelling finger or lift up the circling finger to confirm they are still on the node.
+We think this was partly due to this gesture requiring participants to maintain consistent contact by applying a certain level of pressure.
+Six participants also found Dwell+Circle awkward to perform.
+One reason for this was that the dwelling finger was observed to be sometimes drifting as participants performed the circling gesture, resulting in accidental interactions with other nodes or links.
+Additionally, because the node sound is muted during this interaction to prioritize the proximity guidance audio, participants also did not realize that their finger had drifted unless they lifted it up and placed it down to confirm that the dwelling finger was still on the node.

 Five participants [P2, P4, P11, P12, P25] attributed their difficulty with performing gestures to individual experiences.
-For example, they highlighted that individual abilities, such as motor skills [P2, P11, P12] can challenge touch-based interactions.
-Others spoke about their familiarity with the study tablet [P2, P4, P24].
-They commented that if it was their own device, they would know the device dimensions and how the device senses their gestures and could utilize this information to be more efficient with the interaction techniques.
+For example, they highlighted that varied motor skills [P2, P11, P12] can challenge touch-based interactions.
+P2, P4, and P24 noted that more familiarity with the device’s dimensions and gesture detection could enhance interaction.
+Lastly, three participants also had long nails that made it difficult to perform the gestures precisely or comfortably.